 Find Schools with Programs Starting Soon

-Overview of Masters in Social Work Programs: Online and Campus
+Overview of Top Masters in Social Work Programs: Online and Campus

 For students who earned a Bachelor of Social Work from a CSWE accredited undergraduate program, some graduate schools offer students the ability to enter an online MSW program as an advanced standing student.
 Typically, advanced standing students are able to waive the first year of classes which are also known as foundation classes at many institutions.
 From our research, there are 16 schools that currently offer advanced standing MSW programs online.
 Most schools offer both degree options; however, some schools only offer an advanced standing program while others only offer a program designed for traditional students (students who do not have a BSW).